 Life's most persistent question, King said, is "What are you doing for others?"
-As an MLK scholar you'll answer that question with regular community service.
+As an Martin Luther King Scholar you will answer that question with regular engagement with the community.

 Within a few weeks of your arrival at Ithaca, our staff will help you connect with a local service opportunity that matches your learning objectives, interests, and schedule.
-But don't expect to be doing simple volunteer work -- as an MLK scholar, you'll consider your service activities within the larger contexts of social justice and social policy.
+But do not expect to be doing solely volunteer work -- as an Martin Luther King Scholar, you will consider your service activities within the larger contexts of social justice and social policy.

 - Tutor young readers at an elementary school, and you might explore what practices and social conditions undermine the educational potential and moral basis of schooling in democratic societies.